New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Summary and outlook

 The truncation with two equal non-vanishing $U(1)$ charges has $Q_1=Q_2\equiv Q$ and $Q_3=0$.
 In the microcanonical ensemble (see Figs.~\ref{fig:microtwo} and \ref{fig:3D_entropy_two}), solutions are parameterized by energy $E$ and charge $Q$ and satisfy the BPS bound $E \geq 2 Q$.
-Previously known solution in this truncation is the (bald) static two-charge CLP black hole family which exists when $E \geq E_{\text{min}}(Q) > 2 Q$.
-Note that in contrast to the single charge case, the regime of existence of two charge CLP black holes in an $E-Q$ phase diagram does extend up to the BPS line (see Fig.~\ref{fig:microtwo}).
+Previously known solution in this truncation is the (bald) static two-charge BCS black hole family which exists when $E \geq E_{\text{min}}(Q) > 2 Q$.
+Note that in contrast to the single charge case, the regime of existence of two charge BCS black holes in an $E-Q$ phase diagram does extend up to the BPS line (see Fig.~\ref{fig:microtwo}).
 This truncation also admits a supersymmetric solution ($E=2Q$) which we constructed numerically and in perturbation theory.
-We have shown that the two charge CLP black holes are unstable to (charged) scalar condensation when $ E_{\text{min}}(Q) \leq E \leq E_{\text{onset}}(Q)$ and as in the single charge case, the hairy black holes constructed in this manuscript should be the endpoint of the instability.
+We have shown that the two charge BCS black holes are unstable to (charged) scalar condensation when $ E_{\text{min}}(Q) \leq E \leq E_{\text{onset}}(Q)$ and as in the single charge case, the hairy black holes constructed in this manuscript should be the endpoint of the instability.
 The hairy solutions exist in the region $2Q \leq E \leq E_{\text{onset}}(Q)$.
-Note that this region overlaps with the instability region of the two charge CLP black holes but (unlike CLP) extends all the way up to the BPS bound (see Fig.~\ref{fig:microtwo}).
-In the region where they coexist, the hairy black holes are always the dominant phase over the two CLP black holes (i.e. they have higher entropy for given $E$ and $Q$).
-In the grand canonical ensemble, the hairy black holes are never dominant. the grand-canonical ensemble is dominated either by the ``large'' CLP black holes or by thermal AdS$_5$.
+Note that this region overlaps with the instability region of the two charge BCS black holes but (unlike BCS) extends all the way up to the BPS bound (see Fig.~\ref{fig:microtwo}).
+In the region where they coexist, the hairy black holes are always the dominant phase over the two BCS black holes (i.e. they have higher entropy for given $E$ and $Q$).
+In the grand canonical ensemble, the hairy black holes are never dominant. the grand-canonical ensemble is dominated either by the ``large'' BCS black holes or by thermal AdS$_5$.